Back

 • System — the app that fulfills use cases.

-Let’s get back to our example — this is a possible use case diagram for our meditation app.
+Let’s go back to our example — this is a possible use case diagram for our meditation app.

 how to design software

-The amount of use cases, actors, and the complexity of connections between them depend on the app functionality.
+The number of use cases, actors, and the complexity of connections between them depend on the app functionality.
 One possible extension of this scheme is adding a content moderator as an actor.

 Let’s start developing your mobile app today!